cbenoit2/ETF-Simulator/README.md

-Note: This project was initially a group project for the course CIT 594: Data Structures & Software Design.
+Note: This project was initially a group project for a Data Structures & Software Design course.
 Since then, I have independently redesigned it to enhance functionality and improve overall user experience.

 # **ETF Builder: An ETF Simulator**